LixPix/Global-Cybersecurity-Threats-and-Trends/README.md

 **Minor Styling Inconsistencies**
 - **Issue:** Some lint warnings about line length in Python code
-- **Impact:** Cosmetic only, does not affect functionality
+- **Impact and workaround:** Cosmetic only, does not affect functionality
-- **Reason for not fixing:** Time constraints during hackathon development phase
-- **Future Resolution:** Code formatting standardization planned for next iteration

 **Terminal Integration Challenges**
 - **Issue:** Occasional terminal command execution inconsistencies in VS Code